NHSDigital/integration-adaptor-111/README.md

 * NGINX_CRL_URL - CRL URL - Nginx can download CRL on startup

 ## ITK to FHIR Mapping
-Even though the adaptor removes this complexity, the FHIR field mappings have been documented [here](doc/ITK_FHIR_mapping.docx) for information.
+Even though the adaptor removes this complexity, the [FHIR field mappings have been documented for information](doc/ITK_FHIR_mapping.md).

 ## Running the Adaptor